 To ensure that the notification email reaches the administrative contact, registrants have to ensure that the correct email address is provided.
 Registrants should also ensure that the email address will remain valid for the whole duration of the domain name’s registration period.

-No. For domain names registered from 2 May 2013 onwards, as long as there are no changes to the identity or contact information of the registrant or identity of the administrative contact, there is no need to perform verification.
-For domain names registered before 2 May 2013, there is no need to perform verifications.
+No. As long as there are no changes to the identity or contact information of the registrant or identity of the administrative contact, there is no need to perform verification.

 Domain names that are pending verification will show a status of ‘VerifiedID@SG-Pending”. (sample screen shot)